V60 Thinq 5g

 The Dual Screen case

 Obviously, the LG V60 ThinQ’s most interesting feature is the Dual Screen case.
-It’s not a “true” foldable phone like the
+It’s not a “true” foldable phone like the Galaxy Fold or Motorola Razr.
+While those phones offer a single foldable display, the Dual Screen accessory adds a second display of the same size and resolution.

 The Dual Screen can come in handy, particularly when multitasking and gaming.
 When multitasking, the second display makes it easy to watch videos on one side and take notes on the other, and using the LG Game Pad with compatible games made mobile gaming feel that extra bit more immersive.